-SHORT FREE KICK

-Article 5 If the ball has not been touched by either team after the kick and rolls dead in the field of play before reaching the receiving team's restraining line, it is a foul.
+ARTICLE 5.
+SHORT FREE KICK.
+If the ball has not been touched by either team after the kick and rolls dead in the field of play before reaching the receiving team's restraining line, it is a foul.
+The ball belongs to the receiving team at the dead-ball spot.